Ruidoso Visitors & 2nd Homeowners:

-There is a 14 day quarantine for out of state visitors.
-This does not mean you must stay here 14 days.
-It means that you are not supposed to be in any public setting for 14 days of the date of your arrival if you have traveled across state lines.
+The 14 day quarantine for out of state visitors does not mean you must stay here 14 days.
+It means that you are not supposed to be in any public setting for 14 days of the date of your arrival.
+Click here to see which states are restricted states.

 Face masks are required in public.
 Please honor this regulation and wear a mask or neck gaiter when in public.
 Violators may be subject to a $100 fine.
 While it does not appear that local law enforcement is enforcing this, the burden of enforcement is falling on the local businesses so please...just do it for them.
 If an employee tests positive or if there is a threat of exposure, the business is shut down.
 Please help to protect our workers and our businesses by complying.

-The Flying J Ranch dining and show (all under cover) in their open air barn is open.
-The Spencer Theater is closed for their summer season.
+The Flying J Ranch dining and show (all under cover) in their open air barn is open weekends through October 3rd.
+The Spencer Theater has extended their closure.

 Shopping is open with some restrictions such as face coverings.

 Dining and breweries are open for patio or outdoor seating at 50%.
+Indoor dining is open at 25% capacity.
 Of course, carry out and delivery is available.
-It's a bummer, but the bars and indoor dining are still closed.
-There is legal action trying to reopen indoor dining.
-I will update if anything changes.
+It's a bummer, bars are still closed.

 Currently, state parks are not open to out-of-state visitors but they are open for visitors that live in New Mexico.
 Fort Stanton and the Town of Lincoln are closed but still worth the drive to walk around and see them.
 Jack Shuster is still giving tours of Old Lincoln, https://www.ruidoso.net/listing/detail/288, if you're looking for something awesome to do.